 Some Advantages/Disadvantages of Clone computers include:

+Cost- compared to brand-name computers the clone will generally be easier on your pocket book when purchasing one with similar features as its brand-name counterpart.
 This is most likely due to the money that is saved by not offering the high-end customer service.
 Although, that may not be the only reason for the lower prices.

 Easily Accessible Replacement Parts- Since the clone computer was built with parts that are not any one company specific, you can buy parts for the clone computer that can be used even if the brand is different from the one that was in the computer when you originally bought it.

 NOTE: Before you buy any parts, it is necessary to make sure that the replacement parts are compatible with your particular computers system requirements.
 Either consult the manual that should have came with your computer or get help from a knowledgeable friend or repair person.